 What are best practices for asset management?

-The key to asset management is regular checks of your account.
-Once a week, look through your asset list and track/merge or open an incident on any untracked assets found.
-Doing this on a regular basis, will keep your asset list clean and tidy.
-See Assets for more recommendations and instructions.
+Once a week, look through your asset list and track/merge or open an incident on any untracked assets.
+Doing this on a regular basis keeps your asset list clean and tidy.
+See our Assets article for more recommendations and instructions.

 What do I do if I see a suspicious untracked asset?

 If you see an untracked asset that you believe should not be sending data to your network, the best way to investigate is to create a ticket directly from the untracked asset, naming